 It’s time once again to reflect on my week.
 As I finished up my fourth full week of the Weight Watcher’s program, I took a few moments to see why I had not lost as much as I had hoped for so this week.
 After some soul searching I believe that I may have been overusing the “FREE” foods.
 Both mom and my sister lost weight this week.
 I am so proud of them!

 Zero Point Foods

-I want to take a few minutes to explain Zero Point Foods for those who are not familiar with them.
+I want to take a few minutes to explain what Zero Point Foods are for those who are not familiar with them.
 For many years one of the main features of the Weight Watchers program has been their point system.
 All foods are given a points value and your goal is to stay within your daily points allowance.
-Now with the Weight Watchers Freestyle program, many foods such as lean proteins, eggs, beans, lentils, tofu, nonfat plain yogurt, veggies, and fruit are what called Zero Point Foods.
+Now with the Weight Watchers Freestyle program, many foods such as lean proteins, eggs, beans, lentils, tofu, nonfat plain yogurt, veggies, and fruit are called Zero Point Foods.
 The foods on this list form the foundation of a healthy eating pattern, so you don’t need to weigh, measure, or track any of them.
 They are a great way to stay within your daily points budget.